dracula/dracula-theme/README.md

 Next, submit an issue with a screenshot of the theme, and a link to your repository that contains the theme.
 If/when the theme is accepted, we'll create a new repository under the Dracula organization where you can submit a PR for the new theme.
 Once the theme is accepted, we will give you rights to maintain the theme.

+###### "Do you accept UI themes?"

+At this time we are currently passing on UI themes.
+Unfortunately they are usually extremely complicated, and require constant updates as the editors make changes.
+Without extremely active maintainers, the theme would end up causing lots of issues for users.
+With this in mind, we'd rather not officially support any UI themes.

+We do realize though that fans of Dracula may want a UI theme, so if you've created one, we'd love to add you to the "Related" section for the particular theme.
+Simply submit a PR containing a link.
+If you keep your theme maintained well, and there are enough users, we may consider adopting it officially (should you wish to submit it).

 ## Team

 Dracula is a project created by [Zeno Rocha](https://github.com/zenorocha/) with the help of many awesome contributors and maintainers.
 Each theme has it's own maintainer listed in the Team section of it's README.